Skip to main content

 • Cost transparency: Clear explanation of expenses and value

-• Consensus building: Inclusive processes for significant decisions
+• Consensus building: Inclusive processes for important decisions

 Insurance and Risk Management